Bataan Province, which occupies the entire Bataan peninsula that shelters Manila Bay, has joined the BreatheLife campaign.

 It is working with the Global Green Growth Institute on a techno-commercial study for a proposed 50MW Solar Farm project.

 The Province also provides incentives for renewable energy developers and end users, in accordance with provisions in the Bataan Environment Code.

 To lower emissions from the agricultural sector and develop sustainable agriculture, Bataan Province has introduced biogas digester technology and supported crop diversification and agroforestry, and has issued an ordinance against rice straw burning.

 To keep track of its air quality and progress, Bataan has some routine monitoring at a few sites, but aims to establish a network of monitoring stations throughout the province in future.

-“We currently have two units of ambient air quality monitoring systems with USEPA-certified analyzers, for real-time monitoring of multiple parameters of ambient air quality, a first for a local government unit in the Philippines,” said Bataan Provincial Governor Albert S. Garcia.
+“We currently have two units of ambient air quality monitoring systems with US EPA-certified analyzers, for real-time monitoring of multiple parameters of ambient air quality, a first for a provincial government unit in the Philippines,” said Bataan Provincial Governor Albert S. Garcia.

 Bataan has a Local Climate Change Action Plan (LCCAP), led by the Provincial Disaster Risk Reduction and Management Office, and is working with Clean Air Asia on a Clean Air Action Plan, which is currently in its preliminary/inception phase.